-Not so long ago I found myself at Carlton’s Nova Cinema watching the much talked about ‘Melbourne movie’ that goes by the uplifting title Holding The Man.
+Not so long ago I found myself at Carlton’s Nova Cinema, watching the much talked about ‘Melbourne movie’ that goes by the uplifting title Holding The Man.

-Cinematography was perhaps the another of the weaker elements.
+Cinematography was perhaps another of the weaker elements.
 It has the look, production qualities and scope of a TV telemovie, but one which somehow managed to maintain my attention throughout.

-It’s a mildly interesting story, albeit not a particularly unique one.
+Holding The Man is a mildly interesting story, albeit not a particularly unique one.
 Having lived through the AIDS crisis of the ’80s myself (and abstaining from sex with men from the ages of 15-18 largely because of it) it certainly resonated with me, particularly when I realised John succumbs to his illness just eight weeks after its most famous casualty, Freddie Mercury.

 So much left is to the assumption that all viewers have either read the book, or seen the play, but Holding The Man is certainly is a step above your average gay film fest fare, even if Guy Pearce wasn’t quite butch enough to play the homophobic dad.
 Great soundtrack too.